 Inflation still looks at least moderate, and while the stock market and oil prices have backed off a little, few would call equities or energy cheap.

-The housing market seems to have taken a pause as frenzied multiple offer situations in many parts of the country have lessened.
+The housing market seems to have taken a pause — even in the top cities for millennial owners — as frenzied multiple offer situations in many parts of the country have lessened.
 On the rental front, eviction prohibitions are beginning to come to an end.

 One big question is whether a wave of evictions and subsequent empty apartments will cause a supply imbalance in favor of renters.
 And what will happen to the evicted renters?
 An eviction can be akin to the death penalty when looking for a new place to live.